-Email is widely used for individual, Department, University, and professional communications.
-For this reason, you must access your University account regularly.
-All class related E-mails and many general distribution G & ES memos are sent via your university e-mail.
-The Department uses a listsery to notify students of seminars, job opportunities, student group meetings, and other items of interest.
+Email is widely used for individual, department, university, and professional communications.
+For this reason, you must access your university account regularly.
+All class-related e-mails and many general distribution G&ES memos are sent via your university e-mail.
+The G&ES department uses a listserv to notify students of seminars, job opportunities, student group meetings, and other items of interest.
 Additionally, many job postings, calls for papers for conferences around the country, and other nationwide professional messages are distributed via e-mail.
-You are responsible for regularly checking your University e-mail messages.
+You are responsible for regularly checking your university e-mail messages.

-If you decide to forward your University mail to another provider such as Gmail, be aware that other providers may not allow large attachments.
-Remember, your University email is your official address for University correspondence.
+If you decide to forward your university mail to another provider such as Gmail, be aware that other providers may not allow large attachments.
+Remember, your university email is your official address for University correspondence.